kundudeb/kundudeb.github.io/index.md

 ## Teaching

 At the University of Toronto, I have taught first year Calculus and first year Linear Algebra.
-I have also been a Teaching Assistant for several courses over the years.
+Over the years, I have also been a Teaching Assistant for several courses.

 To know about my teaching philosophy you can read my [teaching statement](teaching%20statement.pdf).